AmriArshad/Polybar-Modules/README.md

 # athan-module
-A simple script that checks the time until the next Islamic prayer by making use of the [AlAdhan API](https://aladhan.com/prayer-times-api).
+A simple script that checks the time until the next Islamic prayer by making use of the [Prayer Times API](https://prayertimes.date/api).

 ### Setting up the module in [polybar](https://github.com/polybar/polybar):
 Copy athan.py into your scripts folder.
 This can be found at ~/.config/polybar/scripts/

-Inside athan.py, change the CITY, COUNTRY and METHOD variables to match your location and prayer time calculation method accordingly.
-More information regarding these variables can be found [here](https://aladhan.com/prayer-times-api).
+Inside athan.py, change the CITY and SCHOOL variables to match your location and prayer time calculation method accordingly.
+More information regarding these variables can be found [here](https://prayertimes.date/api/docs/today).

 Finally place this config in the modules section of your polybar config